virbula/proxmox-backup/docs/storage.rst

   risk of data loss by unexpected filesystem behavior.
 It is recommended to set this to enabled, which is also the default value.

+* ``gc-atime-cutoff``: Datastore GC atime cutoff for chunk cleanup:
+  This allows to set the cutoff for which a chunk is still considered in-use during phase 2 of garbage collection (given no older writers).
+If the ``atime`` of the chunk is outside the range, it will be removed.

 If you want to set multiple tuning options simultaneously, you can separate them with a comma, like this: